vasu-rbt/RBT-Xperience-Core-Components-Google-Map/README.md

 After uninstalling this package from the solution, if you are still seeing the widget on the page tab in Kentico CMS then please follow the below steps.

-Go to Solution -> Select Bin folder -> Select the specific widget dll(Ex:RBT.Xperience.Core.Components.YouTubeVideo.dll and RBT.Xperience.Core.Components.YouTubeVideo.Views.dll) and delete from Debug Or Release folders and Rebuild the solution
+Go to Solution -> Select Bin folder -> Select the specific widget dll (Ex: RBT.Xperience.Core.Components.YouTubeVideo.dll and RBT.Xperience.Core.Components.YouTubeVideo.Views.dll ) and delete from Debug Or Release folders and Rebuild the solution